 Where to watch a NASCAR race

 All three NASCAR national series can be viewed on the FOX Sports or the NBC Sports family of networks.
 For the first half of each year, NASCAR Cup Series and Xfinity Series races, qualifying and practice sessions are broadcast on FOX and FS1.
-Both series are featured on NBC and NBCSN for the second half of the season.
-The NASCAR Camping World Truck Series race season can be viewed on FS1 throughout the entire schedule.
+Both series are featured on NBC and USA Network for the second half of the season.
+The NASCAR Craftsman Truck Series race season can be viewed on FS1 throughout the entire schedule.
 Affiliate networks such as FS2 or CNBC are sometimes used to fulfill NASCAR programming needs during the course of the season.

 Who hosts NASCAR races

 The NBC Sports portion of the schedule includes play-by-play announcer Rick Allen, accompanied by NASCAR Hall of Fame inductee Dale Earnhardt Jr., former NASCAR Cup Series driver Jeff Burton and former crew chief Steve Letarte.
-On pit road, Dave Burns, Marty Snider, Kelli Stavast, Parker Kligerman and Dillon Welch serve as reporters.
+The entire FOX and NBC broadcast teams will be announced at a later date.

 NASCAR Pre-Race Shows

-Each race broadcast is accompanied with a pre-race show, which serves to break down story lines and analyze drivers and teams prior to the green flag.
-A post-race show often immediately follows each event, which features the winning driver’s interview in Victory Lane and other driver or crew chief interviews who highlighted the action for that particular race.
+Each race broadcast is accompanied by a pre-race show, which breaks down story lines and analyzes drivers and teams before the green flag.
+A post-race show often immediately follows each event, which features the winning driver’s interview in Victory Lane and other driver or crew chief interviews that highlight the action for that particular race.

 What to expect when attending a NASCAR race